SeleniumHQ/htmlunit-driver/README.md

 ```

 And for some special cases you and also overwrite the method newWebClient(final BrowserVersion version) to
-adjust the adjust the webClient before the standard WebDriver setup takes place or for constructing your
+adjust the webClient before the standard WebDriver setup takes place or for constructing your
 own webClient.